Ottawa inks deal with Pfizer for millions of COVID-19 booster shots through 2024

 Prime Minister Justin Trudeau made the announcement at a press conference on Friday, stating that the agreement includes options for an additional 30 million doses in both 2022 and 2023, and 60 million more in 2024.

-“Pfizer has been a solid partner for Canada in this fight against COVID-19 and we are happy to be one of the first countries to secure an agreement with them going forward,” said Trudeau.
+“Pfizer has been a solid partner for Canada in this fight against COVID-19 and we are happy to be one of the first countries to secure an agreement with them going forward,” said Trudeau, adding that the boosters will reflect the latest virus research and testing.

-- With files from CTV.
-This is a breaking news story, more to come…
+This means Canada has guaranteed access to 65 million doses, with the ability to tap into 120 million more if necessary.

+“In addition to providing booster vaccine doses, the agreement provides flexibility to procure future COVID-19 vaccine formulations from Pfizer, such as those to protect against variants of concern and vaccines developed for children,” reads a government press release.